 Does Watertown support your job and lifestyle needs?

 Watertown's economy is diverse, supporting various industries that offer stable job opportunities.
 Residents can find employment in sectors such as manufacturing, healthcare, and education.
-The city's small-town feel fosters a strong sense of community, although it may lack the entertainment options found in larger cities.
+The city's small-town feel fosters a more grounded local identity, although it may lack the entertainment options found in larger cities.

 What caution flags should you consider?